stahlo/patchd/README.md

-# patchd
+# patchd apps macOS & windows
-Patched mac apps for educational purposes only.
+patched apps for educational purposes only.

+Courtesy of stahl, nlp